codysnow87/CS6620_CodySnow/README.md

 ### CRUD APIs

 - **Description:**
-  A simple demo of RESTful APIs running in a docker container.
+  A more complex demo of RESTful APIs running in a docker container that connect to an S3 instance and a DynamoDB instance in a localstack container.

 ---